Will Arizona cover the spread vs. Florida Atlantic? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- Arizona has a 9-1 record against the spread and a 9-1 record overall when scoring more than 68.1 points.
+- Arizona has a 9-1 record against the spread and a 9-1 record overall when putting up more than 68.1 points.

+- The Owls score an average of 83.5 points per game, 15.8 more points than the 67.7 the Wildcats give up to opponents.

+- Florida Atlantic has put together a 7-2 ATS record and an 8-1 overall record in games it scores more than 67.7 points.

 Bet on this or any college basketball matchup at BetMGM